10 Best Exercises For Snowboarding To Improve Your Riding

 Burpee is a full-body exercise.
 It is great for training agility, coordination, and strength.

 There are many variations of burpees.
 If you’ve never done them before I recommend you start with the basic burpee.

 The burpees will help you build up endurance.
 It’ll be very useful on long runs, hiking up in the backcountry, or taking multiple laps in the park.

 This is one of the most universal exercises for snowboarding, as it targets most of the muscles in your body.

 Squats are the foundation exercise for the lower body, especially for snowboarders.
 Since you’ll spend most of the time in that position.
 And the legs will take the main load while riding.

 Squats will help you improve dynamic motions while riding.
 Such as applying pressure on edges while braking or performing turns with up-unweighting.

-Squats target following muscles: quads, glutes, hamstrings, calves.
+Squats target the following muscles: quads, glutes, hamstrings, and calves.

 To further improve your leg muscles there’s an awesome challenging exercise just for that.
 The squat hold is a static exercise.
 It improves the strength and endurance of your muscles.